 (e) Duties of the Honorary Competitions Secretary

-The Honorary Competitions Secretary shall be responsible for the entire preparation for the organisation of and the carrying into effect of the Association’s Singles, Pairs, Triples, Fours and Senior Fours Championships including the maintenance of proper records of such Championships.
+The Honorary Competitions Secretary shall be responsible for the entire preparation for the organisation of and the carrying into effect of the Association’s Open Singles, Open Youth (U18) Singles, Open Junior (U25) Singles, Open Pairs, Open Triples, Open Fours and Open Senior Fours Championships, Mixed Pairs Championships and Junior Singles, Junior Pairs, Junior Triples and Junior Fours Championships, including the maintenance of proper records of such Championships.
 He is empowered to convene meetings of the Competitions Committee as and when necessary and to utilise the services of the Competitions Committee either collectively or in part to assist him in the carrying out of such duties and to ensure that all arrangements for the Championships are efficiently carried out.

 (f) Duties of the Honorary League Secretary